Intsights/sergeant/docs/worker/config/logging.md

-# Worker Config - timeouts
+# logging

-The `logging` parameter controls the logger of the worker.
+The `logging` parameter controls the worker's logger.

 ## Definition